 3. Take a Hunting Safety Course

-If you haven’t had much experience hunting before now, then you’ll want to take a basic hunting course.
+If you haven’t had much experience hunting before now, then you’ll want to take a basic hunting course and hone you shooting skills.
 This course will cover gun safety and handling, as well as some other basic information that’s handy to know.
 The course often covers hunting laws in your area, so you’ll learn a great deal of good information overall.
 Consider taking this course if you haven’t been hunting in a few years.

 4. Store Guns in Locked Areas